dalesimkin32-arch/Week1-assignment/README.md

-added color gradient to box back ground adjusted text in on box added links to social media pages and open in new tab/window
+added color gradient to box back ground adjusted text in on box added links to social media pages and open in new tab/window footer text changed to black as show's on background better.